 Canon PhotoStitch.
 While it’s put out in support of Canon cameras, it’s not limited only to working with images shot with a Canon.
 But there’s not a lot else going for it when there are much better options available.
 Windows only.

 Kolor / Autopano Pro, AutoPano Giga.
-For a long time, the various Autopano products put out by color were among the best in the business, with powerful stitching apps that gave a lot of control over the whole process.
+For a long time, the various Autopano products put out by Kolor were among the best in the business, with powerful stitching apps that gave a lot of control over the whole process.
 But Kolor closed down in 2018, and their Autopano products are no longer available.

 iFoto Stitcher.
 It was pretty basic, but had two notable aspects: it made it very easy to work with multi-row stitching, and it had good built-in tools for sharing panoramas on social media.
-It’s no longer available the Mac App store.
+It’s no longer available at the Mac App store.

 If you’re after the best free panoramic stitching software, start with Hugin.

 If you’re after the most powerful panorama stitcher, take a look at PTGUI Pro.

 If you’re already using Lightroom Classic, it’s worth giving the built-in Photo Merge function a try–you might be surprised at how effectively it works, and it’s steadily getting better with new updates.

 And Affinity Photo makes for an interesting compromise of affordability and flexibility, as part of a powerful suite of photo editing tools.